harveydevereux/DelaunayTessellationFieldEstimator.jl/README.md

 ### TODO

-- Finish of the density algorithm
-- Provide simple interface for different fields (lacking in the python)
 - Nice and easy plotting + movie making :)
 - 3D, would need [VoronoiDelaunay.jl](https://github.com/JuliaGeometry/VoronoiDelaunay.jl) updated.

-### Example of what this will do (python placeholder)
+### Example of what this does

-This is a video from some experimental data I am working with (currently done in python, soon to be done in Julia!)
+This is a video from some experimental data I am working with

 ![beetles-density](https://github.com/harveydevereux/DelaunayTessellationFieldEstimator.jl/blob/master/resources/density%20and%20points.gif)